charlottenguyen05/yelp-camp/README.md

 # YelpCamp 🏕️

 A full-stack RESTful application for campers to share campgrounds, comment on them, and explore camping sites all over the world.
-This project is inspired by [Colt Steele](https://github.com/Colt) and his Web Developer Bootcamp curriculum.
+This project is inspired by the Web Developer Bootcamp curriculum in Udemy by Colt Steele.

 ## 📋 Table of Contents
 - [Introduction](#introduction)